Price T Rowe Associates Inc. MD Sells 24,660 Shares of Steel Dynamics, Inc. (NASDAQ:STLD)

 In other Steel Dynamics news, SVP Glenn Pushis sold 19,745 shares of the company’s stock in a transaction on Monday, May 10th.
 The shares were sold at an average price of $64.26, for a total transaction of $1,268,813.70.
 Following the sale, the senior vice president now directly owns 116,374 shares of the company’s stock, valued at $7,478,193.24.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, Director Keith E. Busse sold 178,375 shares of the company’s stock in a transaction on Friday, May 7th.
 The stock was sold at an average price of $63.16, for a total transaction of $11,266,165.00.
 Following the sale, the director now directly owns 955,041 shares in the company, valued at $60,320,389.56.
 The disclosure for this sale can be found here.
 Insiders have sold 269,745 shares of company stock valued at $17,194,185 in the last 90 days.
 5.20% of the stock is currently owned by corporate insiders.

 Several equities research analysts have commented on STLD shares.
 BMO Capital Markets reaffirmed a “hold” rating and issued a $68.00 target price on shares of Steel Dynamics in a research note on Wednesday, July 7th.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating and issued a $107.00 target price on shares of Steel Dynamics in a research note on Wednesday, June 16th.
-Credit Suisse Group upped their target price on shares of Steel Dynamics from $52.00 to $55.00 and gave the company an “outperform” rating in a research note on Monday, April 19th.
-The Goldman Sachs Group started coverage on shares of Steel Dynamics in a research note on Friday, April 9th.
-They issued a “buy” rating and a $57.00 target price for the company.
-Finally, Morgan Stanley upped their target price on shares of Steel Dynamics from $70.00 to $71.00 and gave the company an “overweight” rating in a research note on Monday, June 14th.
+Citigroup upped their price target on shares of Steel Dynamics from $56.00 to $60.00 in a report on Wednesday, April 21st.
+The Goldman Sachs Group started coverage on shares of Steel Dynamics in a report on Friday, April 9th.
+They issued a “buy” rating and a $57.00 price target for the company.
+Morgan Stanley upped their price target on shares of Steel Dynamics from $70.00 to $71.00 and gave the company an “overweight” rating in a report on Monday, June 14th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price target on shares of Steel Dynamics from $68.00 to $72.00 and gave the company a “buy” rating in a report on Thursday, July 1st.
 One investment analyst has rated the stock with a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the company.
 The stock currently has an average rating of “Buy” and an average target price of $66.70.

 About Steel Dynamics